Overview

 kubectl create namespace inference

-Create model cache PVC:
+Create the model cache PVC:

 kubectl apply -f hack/huggingface-model-cache.yaml

 For models that require authentication, like the Llama 3.1 8B Instruct, create a secret with your Hugging Face token.
+Replace [HUGGINGFACE-TOKEN] with your actual Hugging Face access token.

-export HF_TOKEN="your-huggingface-token-here"
+export HF_TOKEN="[HUGGINGFACE-TOKEN]"

 kubectl create secret generic hf-token \